MattKimbel/Everything-App/README.md

 Overview

 Welcome to the Everything App Infrastructure project!
 This repository is a versatile and extensible foundation for building robust applications, tailored to address modern development needs.
-It combines Python, JavaScript, and Solidity utilities and components, offering developers a comprehensive toolkit for both traditional and decentralized applications.
+It combines Python, JavaScript, and Solidity utilities and components, offering a comprehensive toolkit for both traditional and decentralized applications.

 Key Features:
 	1. Python Utilities: Simplify tasks like file management, data processing, and API handling.